NitroxNinja/orbiterAll/Documentation/Powertrain_Development_DFR.md

 If you want to read more about welding and manufacturing in general, please read his document, it's very helpful and compiles more sources.

 Noah's good tips: https://cloud.wikis.utexas.edu/wiki/external/YTRhMDdmNjlhZjZkNGM3YThjMDUyOGExN2YwODBhMjk

+## Conclusion

+So in summary, in order to be successful/or to make the most out of your time in DFR is to try to talk with older members and see if you can contribute a lot at your project.
+Take small, but necessary steps to where you want to be.
+Do you want to take on more endearing projects?
+You'd have to prove it to them.
+It doesn't matter how small your project is, you need to perform your absolute best on selling your part and in return you will gain more positions in this rather bureaucratic organization.
+DFR served as a rough albeit necessary way for me to grow as an engineer, and I plan on contributing for awhile.

+I do wish to change and transform on what being DFR member means though, something where politics and learning is foster more rather than doing independent research.
+There seems to be a massive knowledge retension issue, and I hope my writing gets to you, and inspires something to change.
+There's a lot of smart people here, but do they know how to win?
+Not precisely, and I want to bring that culture of learning and friendship.
+Yes you'll feel like trying to break into a clique, but just be friendly and move on if you need to.